 Blockchain is a distributed ledger, aka a distributed data storage system.
 If you don't use any data in your project, then you don't need a blockchain.

 Someone may say blockchain is a database which is not accurate.
-A mature database (e.g., Oracle, MySQL, etc.) has many requirements, like quick query speed for even large amount of data.
-What to store on blockchain should be carefully chose.
+A mature database (e.g., Oracle, MySQL, etc.) has many requirements, like quick query speed for even a large amount of data.
+What to store on blockchain should be carefully chosen.

 2. Are there multiple parties, who contribute data, in your project?

 One main benefit blockchain brings is the trust between multiple parties.
-If you project only involve yourself then you don't need a blockchain.
+If your project only involves yourself, then you don't need a blockchain.
 If you know and trust each other then you don’t need a blockchain.
-In this case may be a central or distributed system work well for you.
+In this case may be a central or distributed system works well for you.

 The parties can be organizations, or departments of one organization, or any parts of one team, if you don’t have 100% trust in each other.
 For example, the manufacturing department and quality control department.